 An introduction to descriptive and inferential statistics intended to give an understanding of statistical techniques and applications in a wide variety of disciplines.
 Topics include measures of central tendency; dispersion and position; correlation and regression; probability and probability distributions, including binomial and normal; the Central Limit Theorem; parameter estimation and hypothesis testing.
 Minitab statistical software is used.
 Three class hours.
 MTH 160 is an appropriate elective for most programs.
 (SUNY-M)

-Prerequisite: MTH 104 with a grade of C or better, or MCC Level 8 Mathematics Placement.
+Prerequisite(s): MTH 096 with a grade of B- or better, MTH 104 with a grade of C or better, or MCC level 8 mathematics placement.

 Service Project (MTH 160-007):